Self-similarity with universal property for soap film and bubble in roll-off stage: Introduction

-The phenomenon of liquid breakup is universal in the sense that its collapsing velocity and neck radius are independent of initial and boundary conditions\cite{universal_stone}.
-That is, the memory will be erased.
-Targeting the particular case of a water droplet in silicon oil, the authors of \cite{memory} found that both the sine wave perturbation in numerical simulation and different boundary conditions in experiments are sensitive to the pinch-off process.
-Knowledge accumulated from investigating the dynamics of liquid breakup is thus helpful for the understanding of similar phenomenon in other realms, e.g., cell division \cite{cell} of animals, injecting molding\cite{molding} and ink-jet printer\cite{material_printing}.
+The final breakage of liquid drop into several pieces is universal in most cases, meaning that its collapsing speed and neck radius are independent of initial and boundary conditions\cite{Universal_Eggers, Iterated_Instabilities_nagel, Drop_formation_eaggers, droplets_from_liquid_jet, Ligament_Mediated_Spray_Formation, Pinching_Dynamics_and_Satellite_Droplet_Formation_in_Symmetrical_Droplet_Collisions,two_fluid_snap,self_differ_viscosity,Testing_for_scaling}.
+In other words, the memory is erased.
+Targeting the particular case of a water droplet in silicon oil, Nagel {\it et al.} \cite{memory} found that both the sine wave perturbation in numerical simulation and different boundary conditions in experiments would affect the curvature at the pinch-off neck.
+A similar system, for which the viscosity of the inner fluid is much smaller than the outer one, was investigated by Stone {\it et al.}\cite{universal_stone} and found to lose its memory again when the outside container is confined to a capillary tube.

+Open soap film belongs to inviscid fluid and forms a catenoid to minimize its surface tension energy\cite{minimal_surface_Euler_Leonhard,Plateau, A_Complete_Minimal_Surface_in_R3_Between_two_Parallel_Planes,Shapes_of_embedded_minimal_surfaces}.
+For instance, the numerical work \cite{Chen_steen_numerical} by Chen and Steen fits the $h_{\rm{min}}(\tau )$ by a power law with an exponent $2/3$ in pinch-off regime.
+Subsequently, Robinson and Steen \cite{robinson_steen_exp,cryer_steen_exp} did some experiments to verify their previous numerical result \cite{Chen_steen_numerical}.
+Limited by the frame rate of their high-speed camera, they were not able to verify the property of self-similarity, that has been observed in bubble bursting\cite{bubble_yao}, relaxation of confined droplets\cite{relaxation} and liquid lens coalescence\cite{lens}, for pinch-off regime.